julstpierre/PenalizedGLMM/README.md

-We can check that the AIREML algorithm has effectively converged
+We can check that the AIREML algorithm has effectively converged:

 ```julia